 Air flow velocity was analyzed in 4 data collection areas (Fig 5), points A, B, C, D. Point A is the entrance to the chute, while point D is the exit from the skirt board.
-Data were collected on the existing skirt board and improved delegan skirt board.
+Data were collected on the existing skirt board and improved design skirt board.
 The values obtained are displayed on Fig.9.
-Based on the law of correction of mass in fluid dynamics, and assuming the change in the dimensions of the skirtboard becomes wider and longer, changes the area of the skirt board through, so that the airflow velocity will decrease.
+Based on the law of conservation of mass in fluid dynamics, and assuming the airflow velocity at the inlet of the chute is constant, the change in the dimensions of the skirtboard becomes wider and longer, changes the area of the skirt board through, so that the airflow velocity will decrease.